-There are two ways to import from Evernote to EagleFiler:
+There are two ways to export from Evernote to rich text (RTF) files in EagleFiler:

 - You can select some notes in the Evernote window and then press EagleFiler's capture key.
 (This works with older versions of Evernote, as Evernote 10 no longer supports AppleScript.) - The Import ENEX File... command in the File menu lets you import notes previously exported from Evernote into a .enex file.
-(You can optionally use the Evernote Bulk Export script to export all your Evernote notes, creating a separate .enex file for each notebook.)
+The current version of Evernote limits exports to 100 notes at a time, so you may need to do this in batches.
+(With Evernote 9, you can optionally use the Evernote Bulk Export script to export all your Evernote notes, creating a separate .enex file for each notebook.)